-Because the balanced strength and flexibility, movement efficiency, and joint mobility that inherently result from Pilates, dancers benefit from improved alignment of the hip, knee, and ankle joint.
+Because of the balanced strength and flexibility, movement efficiency, and joint mobility that inherently result from Pilates, dancers benefit from the improved alignment of the hip, knee, and ankle joint.
 This will improve balance and performance capabilities and vastly decrease the likelihood of injury.

 5. Treatment of Injuries

 If an injury does occur, Pilates is an incredibly useful tool to speed recovery and help dancers stay “in shape” while they are rehabilitating.
 Pilates can treat lower back pain and injuries, plantar fasciitis, tendonitis, muscle strains and sprains, and much more.
 Many dancers find Pilates when looking for a way to treat an injury and find a lifelong love for Pilates.